 Tomb in the Old Sycamore Depths

 Line your warriors up along the mouth of this tunnel so as to bottleneck would-be attackers from the north, then send an unencumbered character north to reach another chamber crawling with undead, including four Skeletons and two Skeleton Champions.
-The latter are much more dangerous combatants, having a high enough Armor Class to slow down your offense.
+The latter are much more dangerous combatants, having a higher enough Armor Class to slow down your offense.
 Lure them all south to your waiting warriors and try to bottleneck them in the tunnel so you can bring more warriors to bear than they can.

 Defeat your undead foes, then head north into the chamber they occupied to find a shrine to Shelyn - probably a shrine that served the miners who worked here long ago.
 Succeed at a [Perception 14] check to find a chest hidden amidst the benches inside of which you’ll find a Potion of Resist Acid, a Potion of Shield of Faith and a Scroll of Protection From Evil.
+If you can pass a [Perception 17] check you’ll also find a pile of rocks with a Taldan Warrior’s Dog Tag hidden in it.

 From this area transition head north, dispatch another cluster of Giant Centipedes, then continue north until you reach a most unusual dead-end.
 Instead of some natural stone wall you’ll come across an obviously man-made wall blocking your path, with no obvious means of ingress.
 Examine two investigation spots that’ll appear if you hold down “Tab” for flavor, then pass a [Perception 8] check to notice a hidden mechanism along the western end of the wall.

 This should open the middle wall section your warriors are standing in front of.
-Rush to bottleneck the skeletons in the chamber they were trapped in, and focus all your might on them one at a time.
+Rush them to bottleneck them in the chamber they were trapped in, and focus all your might on them one at a time.
 These are unusually strong foes, so it may not be a bad idea to buff up before the fight.
-Two of them wield Masterwork Longswords, Tower Shields and wear Half-Plate, giving them a high Armor Class, while a third bears a Masterwork Greataxe and a Breastplate.
+Two of them wield Masterwork Longswords, Tower Shields and wear Half-Plate, giving them a high Armor Class, while a third has a bears a Masterwork Greataxe and a Breastplate.
 The two Skeleton Champions with Masterwork Longswords fortunately aren’t terribly dangerous, offensively, but their staying power makes them a threat.
 The Skeleton Champion armed with a Masterwork Greataxe hits harder and strikes truer, but it isn’t as well protected, so take it down first.

 Once they’re smote, loot them for their two Masterwork Longswords and the Masterwork Greataxe, then enter the area they guarded - apparently a tomb - and plunder a corpse to obtain a Taldan Warrior’s Dog Tag and a Potion of Remove Curse, then loot a chest wherein you can find a suit of Half-Plate +1 and a Tongi +1.
-How can grave-robbing be bad when the rewards as so good?
+How can grave-robbing be bad when the rewards are so good?

 The Mite Hermit

-It’s time to check out those forks which we neglected earlier, explore the center of this area, and finally be done with this business.
+It’s time to check out those forks which when neglected earlier, explore the center of this area, and finally be done with this business.
 Backtrack south to the area transition, then east to the second of the two forks that didn’t get fully explored.
-Head up the previously unexplored northeastern passage and pass a [Perception 10] check to find another hidden chamber, which you can access by pressing "Tab" and using the interact icon along the western wall.
+Head up the previously unexplored northeastern passage and pass a [Perception 10] check to find another hidden chamber, which you can access by pressing “Tab” and using the interact icon along the western wall.

 In the hidden chamber you’ll find a Mite Hermit, which lives up to its name by being rather ornery.
 Try to talk to it three times, and after two warning hisses it’ll turn hostile and attack.
 While stronger than your average Mite, it’s nothing your party can’t easily handle.
 Cut it down, then loot it for a Masterwork Dagger, a Wand of Bane, and three Scrolls of Restoration, Lesser, among other, less notable loot.